Instancing has many handy uses. At a glance, with instancing you have:

 Most of the time programming games (or software in general) is spent designing an architecture and fitting game components to that architecture.
-Designing based on scenes replaces that and makes development much faster and more straightforward, allowing to concentrate on the game itself.
+Designing based on scenes replaces that and makes development much faster and more straightforward, allowing you to concentrate on the game itself.
 Scene/Instancing based design is extremely efficient at saving a large part of that work, since most of the components designed map directly to a scene.
 This way, none or little architectural code is needed.

 The following is a more complex example, an open-world type of game with lots of assets and parts that interact:

 Make some rooms with furniture, then connect them.
 Make a house later, and use those rooms as the interior.

 The house can be part of a citadel, which has many houses.
 Finally the citadel can be put on the world map terrain.
 Add also guards and other NPCs to the citadel by previously creating their scenes.

 With Godot, games can grow as quickly as desired, as all it needs is for more scenes to be created and instanced .
 The editor UI is designed to be operated by non programmers too, so a typical team development process can involve 3D or 2D artists, level designers, game designers, animators, etc all working with the editor interface.

 Do not worry too much, the important part of this tutorial is to create awareness of how scenes and instancing are used in real life.
 The best way to understand all this is to make some games.